top of page

 "Rock paper scissors is often used as a fair choosing method between two people, similar to coin flipping, drawing straws, or throwing dice in order to settle a dispute or make an unbiased group decision.
 Unlike truly random selection methods, however, rock paper scissors can be played with some degree of skill by recognizing and exploiting non-random behavior in opponents."

 As you can see, in real-time this is happening everywhere, every moment of every day.
-Changing the template, therefore, means creating a different set of circumstances to apply, and this takes a little time.
+Changing the template, therefore, means creating a different set of circumstances to apply; this takes a little time.
 Without magic wands and fairy dust to settle the matter in the real world, we have to work towards outcomes - but first we have to believe in them.

-9 views0 comments
+28 views0 comments

 Recent Posts